 - 11-3 (5-3 ACC)

 - Final Ranking: No. 12 AP/No. 11 Coaches

 - Gator Bowl champions (defeated Notre Dame, 28-6)

 - Swept North Carolina, Duke and Wake Forest

 One of the better teams in the ACC during the 2000s and the best team in NC State history, the 2002 Wolfpack is a team that should be remembered.
 Not many know that NC State opened the season 9-0.
 The highest ranking the Wolfpack would achieve in 2002 was No. 10.

 Even during their last ACC championship run in 1979, the Wolfpack finished unranked and failed to receive a bowl invitation.

 One of the best non-conference games of 2002 was between NC State and Texas Tech.
 It was the game of quarterbacks as NC State featured future 8-time NFL Pro Bowl signal-caller Philip Rivers and Texas Tech featured Kliff Kingsbury.
 Kingsbury is now the head coach of the NFL’s Arizona Cardinals.

-Fun Fact: Current Miami (FL) head coach Manny Diaz was the linebackers coach for the 2002 NC State team
+Fun Fact: Former Miami head coach Manny Diaz was the linebackers coach for the 2002 NC State team

 The result?
 Three losses by a combined 15 points: